Kaia Health’s app uses AI to alleviate back pain

 “Opioid addiction and overdose is a huge issue in the U.S., and, according to the ACP, is a last resort for those suffering from [lower back pain].
 A holistic, multidisciplinary treatment of LBP has always been a resource-intense [and] costly undertaking, which makes it hard for patients to get access to the therapy,” Mehl said.

-The Kaia app was downloaded more than 100,000 times in Germany in its first year of availability, according to the company, and 40 percent of people continued to use roughly 3 times a week for at least six months.
+The Kaia app was downloaded more than 100,000 times in Germany in its first year of availability, according to the company, and 40 percent of people continued to use it roughly 3 times a week for at least six months.

 It’s not free — subscription plans start at $24 for three months after a seven-day trial — but thanks to reimbursement deals with German health insurance companies, it’s available at no charge to about 20 million patients.